hyprwm/hyprland-wiki/content/nvidia/_index.md

 ---
 weight: 90
-title: Nvidia
+title: NVIDIA
 ---

 ## Foreword

-Because Nvidia's drivers are still proprietary, some issues could arise when using Nvidia GPUs on Hyprland that we have no control over.
+Because NVIDIA's drivers are still proprietary, some issues could arise when using NVIDIA GPUs on Hyprland that we have no control over.
-Although Hyprland should run just fine on Nvidia, please read this page in full to properly set your system up.
+Although Hyprland should run just fine on NVIDIA, please read this page in full to properly set your system up.

-There are three potential setups you can have with driver setup on Nvidia.
+There are three potential setups you can have with driver setup on NVIDIA.

-1. Entirely proprietary Nvidia drivers, often referred to as "Proprietary Drivers"
+1. Entirely proprietary NVIDIA drivers, often referred to as "Proprietary Drivers"
-2. Entirely proprietary Nvidia drivers, except with the open source kernel modules, referred to as "Open Drivers".
+2. Entirely proprietary NVIDIA drivers, except with the open source kernel modules, referred to as "Open Drivers".
 3. Nouveau open source drivers.
-A clean-room implementation of Nvidia drivers, referred to simply as "Nouveau", and not to be confused with the "Open Drivers".
+A clean-room implementation of NVIDIA drivers, referred to simply as "Nouveau", and not to be confused with the "Open Drivers".